openebs-archive/openebs-docs/docs/FAQ.md

 ## Can I use the same PVC for multiple Pods?

-No. Jiva and cStor volumes are exposed via block storage using iSCSI.
+Jiva and cStor volumes are not exposed via block storage using iSCSI.
 Currently only RWO is supported.

-## Warning messages during launching PVC
+## Warning Messages while Launching PVC

-If following warning messages is seen during launching an application, then this messages can be ignored.
-This messages are seen only during the initial launch of the application pod and is it getting cleared on the next attempt.
+If the following warning messages are displayed while launching an application, you can ignore these messages.
+These message are displayed only while launching an application pod initially and gets cleared on the subsequent attempt.

 ```
   Type     Reason                  Age                 From                     Message